kubeflow/website/content/en/docs/components/katib/user-guides/nas/configure-experiment.md

 +++
-title = "How to Configure Katib Experiment" description = "Katib Experiment specification for neural architecture search" weight = 10
+title = "How to Configure Experiment" description = "Katib Experiment specification for neural architecture search" weight = 10
 +++